h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

   has finished.
 By default, it is disabled.
 - ``withStageResults`` - When enabled, a user can obtain the stage results for tree-based models.
 By default, it is disabled and also it's not supported by XGBoost although it's a tree-based algorithm.
+- ``dataFrameSerializer`` - A full name of a serializer used for serialization and deserialization of Spark DataFrames to a JSON value within ``NullableDataFrameParam``.

 Methods available on MOJO Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~